Complications & Symptoms of Not Eating Enough During Pregnancy: First Trimester & On

 >> Read more: Hungry but no appetite?
 Possible reasons why

-Not eating enough second trimester
+Not eating enough during the second trimester

 Some pregnant women may continue to have changes in appetite during the second trimester, though the causes may be different.

 One possible reason for not eating enough during the second trimester is heartburn and indigestion.
 As the uterus expands, it can put pressure on the stomach, pushing acid into the esophagus and causing discomfort and heartburn.
-This burning sensation can make eating certain food difficult.
+This burning sensation can make eating certain foods difficult.

 Women who experience heartburn or indigestion during pregnancy should talk to their healthcare provider about effective ways to manage these symptoms.